 - shortage of enough local talent for certain job sectors

-You might need to look abroad if you have to fill jobs in IT, business and finance, and research and development.
-Certain other jobs are of little interest to locals, such as domestic help and construction, so you may be forced to import these kinds of people.
-Singapore is proud of it ability to attract foreign professionals for hire, as witnessed by the Government’s liberal immigration policies and adequate provisions for foreigners.
+You may need to look beyond Singapore to fill jobs in IT, business and finance, and research and development.
+Certain jobs are of little interest to locals, such as domestic help and construction, so employers may be forced to hire foreign talents.
+Singapore is proud of its ability to attract foreign professionals for hire, as witnessed by the Government’s liberal immigration policies and adequate provisions for foreigners.

-Don’t even think of hiring a foreigner without first securing a valid work visa, as required under the Singapore Employment Act.
-To bring a foreigner onboard, get them a valid work pass or work permit before work commences.
-You must observe any work pass restrictions on the number of foreigners you can import for work.
+In the process of hiring a foreigner, do ensure that a valid employment pass or work permit is secured as required under the Singapore Employment Act before work commences.
+You need to observe any work pass restrictions on the number of foreigners you can hire for work.

 The Singaporean caste system distinguishes three levels of employees, in descending order: